 - Anglers and Guides unable to return to the dock by 5:30 PM will not be eligible for scoring on that day.
 Unforeseen circumstances (mechanical) must be reported by 5:00 PM to the tournament committee (Loren Rea 305-360-6969) in order to be considered for scoring.

-- A digital camera must be provided by the angler and/or guide.
-A photograph of the fish you wish to be scored must be shown to the scorekeeper.
+- A digital camera or smart phone with camera must be provided by the angler and/or guide.
+A photograph of the entire fish on the Rapala ruler must be shown to the scorekeeper.
 There is a 24- inch minimum measurement for scoring.
 Please keep track of all barracuda releases regardless of size.

-- Daily catch forms must be returned to the scorekeeper by the angler at the end of each fishing day along with a photo of fish caught.
+- Daily catch forms must be returned to the scorekeeper by the angler and/or guide at the end of each fishing day along with a photo of fish caught.